Neutrinoless double beta decay: Conventional double beta decay

 It is a weak process of second order.
 A simultaneous decay of two nucleons in the same nucleus is extremely unlikely.
-Thus, the experimentally observed lifetimes of such decay processes are in the range of $10^{18}-10^{21}$ years.
+Thus, the experimentally observed lifetimes of such decay processes are on the order of ×10^18 ~ ×10^21 years.
 A number of isotopes have been observed already to show this two-neutrino double beta decay.

 This conventional double beta decay is allowed in the Standard Model of particle physics.
 It has thus both a theoretical and an experimental foundation.

 Overview

 Feynman diagram of neutrinoless double beta decay.
 Here two neutrons decay into two protons and two electrons, but no neutrino is in the final state.
 The existence of this mechanism would require the neutrinos to be Majorana particles.

 If the nature of the neutrinos is Majorana, then they can be emitted and absorbed in the same process without showing up in the corresponding final state.
 As Dirac particles, both the neutrinos produced by the decay of the W bosons would be emitted, and not absorbed after.